open-resources/stats_bank/content/public/006.Inference for categorical data/Topic Outcome/60-61-inference-for-a-single-proportion-q65/60-61-inference-for-a-single-proportion-q65.md

           - -1
           - 0
         - !!binary |
-          MzMzMzMzA0A=
+          CtejcD0K/z8=
         lower_bound: !!python/object/apply:numpy.core.multiarray.scalar
         - *id001
         - !!binary |
-          zczMzMzMSUA=
+          pHA9CtdDUkA=
         upper_bound: !!python/object/apply:numpy.core.multiarray.scalar
         - *id001
         - !!binary |
-          MzMzMzMzTEA=
+          XI/C9Sg8U0A=
         margin_of_error_part4: !!python/object/apply:numpy.core.multiarray.scalar
         - *id001
         - !!binary |
-          CKwcWmQ78z8=
+          YOXQItv57j8=
-        selected_option1: If we considered many random samples of 1650 Americans, and we calculated 95% confidence intervals for each, 95% of these intervals would include the true population proportion of Americans who think it's the government's responsibility to promote equality between men and women.
+        selected_option1: If the sample size were increased from 1559 Americans to 5000 Americans while keeping the confidence level and margin of error unchanged, the width of the confidence intervals would decrease.
+This would lead to a higher percentage of intervals that include the true population proportion in comparison to the initial scenario with 1559 Americans.
-        selected_option2: Doubling the sample size will halve the margin of error, regardless of the initial sample size and confidence level.
+        selected_option2: The margin of error is independent of the variability in the responses from the sample population; it only depends on the sample size and confidence level.
       part1:
         ans1:
           value: 'True'